shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

 		- they are an indexed by an ordinal; they were enumerated
 		- Note that this is very different to how `jal` works which accepts an addr.

-Even though at the higher level, they look simiar,;;;but
+Even though at the higher level, they look simiar,;;;but how they work is different.

+Differene is because the OS lies between the App and OS.
+When an app makes a system call, the operating system does some work (conditional) to determine if the app can access the resource requested.

+Functions are addressed.
+Syscall are indexed.